pbberlin/ecb-monitor-website/doc/tender-svg/tender-svg.md

 * Sparsely drawn patches of windows / windows panes - most windows should not be drawn but "implied" - a few windows are subject to modest animation - see below

-* Background 1: transparent, looking good on white backgrounds, maybe a some high slim clouds (scarce style)
+* Background: transparent, looking good on white backgrounds, maybe a some high slim clouds (scarce style)

-* Background 2: only a single line of shapes behind the building - sketching a low skyline.
+* Background: only a single line of shapes behind the building - sketching a low skyline.

 * Optionally before the building: - some simple shapes of parking lots or tree foliage  - just indicating the anchoring on the ground